-Defining Data, Analytics, and Insights.
-What’s the Difference?
+Defining Data, Analytics, and Insights

 Data

 Another thing to pay attention to is the context of the data that you are gathering.
 Data without context can easily lead to bad decisions because it won’t reflect the reality of what’s going on with your business.
+Spotting red flags in your data early can save you from costly missteps.

 Analytics

 Analytics is the process of discovering patterns and trends from the data.
 Business Dictionary states the goal of analytics is to help a company by “gaining knowledge which can be used to make improvements or changes.”
+This is were data analysis comes into play, allowing you to analyze data effectively.

 If your website receives 30,000 page views a month, is that good?
 Is it bad?
 Are you improving or do you need a website overhaul?
 Just looking at that single data point does little to help you understand almost anything about your website performance.
 But if you look and see that you have improved your monthly site traffic by 25% year over year or 10% month over month?
-That helps you understand a little bit more about whether or not your efforts have been effective.
+That helps decision makers understand a little bit more about whether or not your efforts have been effective.

 Segmentation